Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 database rather than the default database because searching this smaller database will be a bit quicker than searching the much larger one.
 On the other hand, searching against the smaller, less-comprehensive database might yield less information.
-So, you could try both simultaneously (in different tabs in your browser).
+So, you could try both simultaneously (in different tabs in your web browser).

 In the example BLAST result below, we can see four regions of the DNA sequence that show clear similarity.
 This strongly suggests there is homology [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342)